-Job, and we are in weekly contact with Commissioner Octtinger and his staff, and with Ukrainian Energy Minister Yuriy Prodan, on this issue.
 We have worked closely with the governments and pipeline operators of Ukraine, Hungary, Poland, and Slovakia and with European energy companies to see gas flowing west to east from Europe into Ukraine.
 Thanks in part to these efforts, gas is now flowing from both Poland and Hungary into Ukraine.
-In late April in Bratislava, with close involvement of the EU and the State Department, the Governments of Ukraine and Slovakia also signed an MOU on reverse-flow-an agreement which will allow gas to begin to flow from Slovakia into Ukraine as soon as September.
+In late April in Bratislava, with close involvement of the EU and the State Department, the Government of the EU and the state Department, the Government of the EU and the state Department. ernments of Ukraine and Slovakia also signed an MOU on reverse-flow-an agreement which will allow gas to begin to flow from Slovakia into Ukraine as soon as September.
 Although the volumes will be small initially, they could increase significantly over the next year and help Ukraine benefit from Europe's competitive energy market.